MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rich-messages.md

 ### Update a published rich message

+You can update rich messages that are published and active.

-After a rich message is published and active, it can still be updated.
-To update a rich message, select it and open the designer.
-Unlike inactive rich messages, you must fill in all required fields before pressing **Publish**.
-This functionality ensures that no rich messages that are missing required fields can become active.
+1. Select the rich message and open it in the designer.

+1. Fill in all required fields, and then select **Publish**.
+This step ensures that rich messages that are missing required fields don't become active.

 ## Workstream association